Sinking of the RMS Lusitania: Sinking

-According to Bailey and Ryan, Lusitania was travelling without any flag and her name painted over with darkish dye.

 One story—an urban legend—states that when Lieutenant Schwieger of U-20 gave the order to fire, his quartermaster, Charles Voegele, would not take part in an attack on women and children, and refused to pass on the order to the torpedo room – a decision for which he was court-martialed and imprisoned at Kiel until the end of the war.
 This rumour persisted from 1972, when the French daily paper Le Monde published a letter to the editor.
+However, Voegele was the U-20's electrician at the time of the torpedoing, not the quartermaster.
+Despite seemingly putting an end to this rumor, Voegele's alleged hesitation was depicted in the torpedoing scene of the 2007 docudrama Sinking of the Lusitania: Terror at Sea.